St Clare's Science Ambassadors

 Science Club!

-Throughout Summer 2, the science ambassadors will take part in a Science after school club which will see them achieve a Crest Award when they complete the club.
+Throughout the year, the science ambassadors and selected year groups will take part in a Science after school club which will see them achieve a Crest Award when they complete the club.
 Their weekly activities include learning how to use a microscope, building bridges, creating coding systems on the computer, art work and maths challenges.
 Together, these challenges and activities give the children an opportunity to see science in the wider world, away from the curriculum expectations, and help to increase and embed the science capital around the school.